MatteoDJon/DataMiningProject/guido_doc.md

 At this point the system gives us 2 pair of signals representing the same beats, from MLII and V1, and the correct classifications of them.

-In this article has been provided a classification step with five of the more popular classification algorithms avaible.
+In this article five of the more popular classification algorithms avaible are tested.
 Two classifier for each algorithm are trained with the MLII and V1 beat-signals, then a voting strategy has been provided  to decide the final classification.